 One need not travel to faraway countries to understand the need for and experience the benefits of intercultural communication.
 Largely because of immigration trends, cultural and ethnic diversity in the United States is a fact of life.
 Immigrants, in record numbers, are crossing U.S. borders.
-Anna Brown and Renee Stepler of the Pew Research Center report that there were over 41 million immigrants living in the United States in 2013, making up 13% of the nation's population.
-This number represents a fourfold increase since 1960.
+Jynnah Radford and Abby Budman of the Pew Research Center report that there were nearly 44 million immigrants living in the United States in 2016, making up 13.5% of the nation's population.
+This number represents a more than fourfold increase since 1960.
 At that time, just under 10 million immigrants lived in the United States, accounting for about 5% of the population.
-Brown and Stepler note that while the growth rate has begun to decline in recent years, the number of immigrants living in the United States is projected to double by 2065.
-Brown and Stepler also note that there has been a significant shift in the countries of origin among the immigrant population.
-According to their report, in 1960, 84% of immigrants coming to the United States were born in Europe or Canada.
-By 2014, European and Canadian immigrants made up only a small share of the foreign-born population, while Mexicans accounted for the largest share, about 28%.
-Asian immigrants made up 26% of all immigrants, other Latin Americans stood at 24%, and 8% were born in another region.14
+Radford and Budman note that while the growth rate has begun to decline in recent years, the number of immigrants living in the United States is projected to double by 2065.
+Radford and Budman also note that there has been a significant shift in the countries of origin among the immigrant population.
+According to their report, in 1960, 84% of immigrants coming to the United States were born in Europe or Canada while only 6% were from Mexico and 3.8% from South and East Asia.
+By 2016, European and Canadian immigrants made up only a small share of the foreign-born population, while Mexicans (26.5%) South and East Asians (26.9%) and other Latin Americans (24.5%) immigrants each make up about a quarter of the U.S. immigration population followed by about 8% who were born in another region.13